 During the execution of

-lisk_bridge.sh, it will prompt you asking for a password in the case where it finds a passphrase.
+lisk_bridge.sh, a password prompt will appear in the case whereby it finds a passphrase.

 It will encrypt and migrate that passphrase to the new format.

-If you want to avoid this prompt and make a full-automated migration, add the next environment variable to your system:
+In order to to avoid this prompt and perform a fully automated migration, add the next environment variable to your system as shown below:

-To migrate a Lisk node manually, do the following steps:
+To migrate a Lisk node manually, perform the following steps:

 ./scripts/ directory and can be executed directly by

-This script will help you to generate a unified version of the configuration file for any network.
-Here is the usage of the script:
+This script will assist the user in generating a unified version of the configuration file for any network, and the usage of this script can be seen below: